• Public Skating

 Cost: Admission – $9; skate rental – $3.
 Children ages 4 and under are free

-These sessions allow families with young children and/or beginning skaters to skate in a less-crowded environment.
-Sunday sessions are 75 minutes, weekday sessions are 60 minutes (no ice cut) and sessions are limited to 60 skaters.
-Skate aids ARE allowed during these sessions.
+Family Skate sessions allow families with young children and/or beginning skaters to skate in a less-crowded environment.
+Sessions are either 60 (weekday) or 75 (weekend) minutes long, with no ice cut.
+Sessions are limited to 65 skaters and skate aids ARE allowed.

 Cost: Admission – $10; skate rental – $3.
 Children ages 4 and under are free.